Please read this page about taking my exams!

 ,p->f

-- can cause UB, crashes, etc. ifp
+- can cause UB, segfaults, etc. ifp

 is pointing Somewhere Bad